jolice/URLShortener/README.md

 Plain implementation of the URL shortening service.

+# Features

+- Configurable HTTP redirect status code, either 301 or 302
+- Keeping count of redirections for each URL
+- Fetching URLs shortened by a certain account
+- HTTP Basic authentication
+- Access through the secured REST API

 # Running

-To start a web an application, clone the project and run it:
+To start a web application, clone the project and run it:

 ```bash
 git clone git@github.com:riguron/URLShortener.git